If you are looking for Comcast Interview Questions, you have come to the right place.

 6. What can you tell us about Comcast?

-• Comcast is the second-largest broadcasting and cable television company in the world by revenue, the largest pay-TV company, the largest cable TV company and largest home Internet service provider in the United States, and the nation’s third-largest home telephone service provider.
+- Comcast is the world’s second-largest broadcasting and cable television company by revenue, the largest pay-TV company, the largest cable TV company and home Internet service provider in the United States, and the nation’s third-largest home telephone service provider.

-• Since Comcast owns NBCUniversal they are producers in feature films and television.
+- Since Comcast owns NBCUniversal, they are producers of feature films and television.

 7. Who are Comcast’s competitors?